 vCenter Lifecycle Manager will apply updates from your version eq 7.0.1 to 7.02c.

-Important Note: Before you apply this patch, I recommend first upgrade your vCenter to the latest version.
+Important Note: Before you apply this patch, I recommend first upgrading your vCenter to the latest version.
 The new version was also launched on 24/08 and is also fixing some critical issues.
 So upgrade first your vCenter and only apply the patches.
 With this, we have your system up to date in using the same build.
 If not, you have your ESXi hosts with a higher version than vCenter.

 Since this is a patch and not a new version, it is not mandatory but is recommended.